achillessaxby/PUI2016_aes807/HW4_aes807/README.md

 ## Assignment 3:

+- Copied and pasted the notebook into my personal notebook and worked on it from compute directly - did not use the same notebook as the instructor - this might show some irregularities with the code and the boxes that needed to be completed.

-Worked on the assignment from the instructors notes and used code to fill up the blanks in the code.
+- Worked on the assignment from the instructors notes and used code to fill up the blanks in the code.

 # ----------------------

 ## Assignment 4:

+- Copied and pasted the notebook into my personal notebook and worked on it from compute directly - did not use the same notebook as the instructor - this might show some irregularities with the code and the boxes that needed to be completed.

-Worked on the assignment from the instructors notes and used code to fill up the blanks in the code.
+- Worked on the assignment from the instructors notes and used code to fill up the blanks in the code.

 # ----------------------